 Fruit Baskets – Although these may be greatly unappreciated by some, these are one of the healthiest and if personally prepared meaningful gift ideas.
 For a unique twist you can even try a vegetable basket.
 You can buy the person a neat container, like a decorative bowl or fancy wicker basket and arrange some fruits in it.
 Finishing touches include fancy foil wrapping, ribbons, bows or even live evergreens.

 Real, whole and unsweetened Fruit and Nut Bars – Instead of the typical and very unhealthy chocolates, try real food fruit and nut bars.
-Top 3 amazing ones in terms of health and delicious tastes are: 1) LaraBars, 2) Weil Bars and 3) Salba Bars.
+Top 3 amazing ones in terms of health and delicious tastes are: 1) LaraBars, 2) Weil Bars and 3) Salba Bars (no longer available).
 They can be used individually as stocking stuffers or you can make a fancy gift out of them, by again getting a decorative holding container and wrapping in fancy cello foil with personal ribbon and bow patterns.

 Nuts – Healthy and always well liked, these can come pre-packaged or you can get creative with packaging them.
 Just make sure you are not buying salted or flavored ones, but raw and natural varieties.
 There are many neat containers in the kitchen sections of stores that you can purchase and then go to a bulk grocery store where you can pick what types the person would enjoy most and wrap up creatively – again cello foils and ribbons always look great.